Shaktal/any_iterator/any_iterator.md

 It is possible that polymorphic memory resources, i.e. std::pmr::memory_resource-derived classes could be useful in providing customizable allocation behaviour.
 However, as this was neither used in design of std::any nor retroactively applied to std::function it is not a part of this proposal.

+_N.B.
+There is a branch on the github repository that this proposal is located in that contains a version of this proposal and a sample implementation using `std::pmr::memory_resource`._

 ### User-defined Types
 Whilst I anticipate that most use-cases will be satisfied with the existing `any_iterator` which is fully compatible with the STL iterator categories, there are projects which extend, or use different iterator categories.
 For these projects (such as Boost.Iterator), it would be a valid customization point for them to specialize the `std::any_iterator` class for their iterator category as it would be a UDT.